Student Life

 (909) 537-5040 Counseling and Psychological Services website

-Support from Counseling and Psychological Services is available to currently enrolled students for assistance with personal issues that may interfere with their efforts to achieve education or life goals, including adjustment to campus life, parenting skills, addictions, relationship or life style issues, mood and anxiety disorders, or any other issue of concern.
-An initial session includes assessment of presenting concerns and recommendations for further counseling at CAPS or referral to a community resource.
+Support from Counseling and Psychological Services is available to currently enrolled students for assistance with personal issues that may interfere with their efforts to achieve their educational or life goals, including adjustment to campus life, loneliness and sense of belonging, relationship concerns, anxiety, depression and other mood concern, grief, trauma, or any other issue of concern.
+An initial session includes assessment of presenting concerns and recommendations for further counseling at CAPS or referral to community resources.
+CAPS provides individual counseling, couples counseling, group counseling, and case management.
+CAPS also offers workshops on a wide variety of mental health related topics.
+All services are offered in person and virtually.
 CAPS is staffed by Licensed Clinical Psychologists, Licensed Marriage and Family Therapists, Licensed Clinical Social Workers, Licensed Professional Clinical Counselors and supervised graduate and post-graduate interns.
-Fees for CAPS' services are covered by the health fee paid at the time of enrollment.
+Fees for CAPS are covered by the health fee paid at the time of enrollment.
 Although the demand for counseling services is considerable, appointments are usually made within two weeks of the student's initial contact.
-In case of emergency, students are seen with minimum delay and can be seen on an urgent walk-in basis.
+If students have more urgent needs, they may be seen for same day walk in appointments.
 To schedule an assessment, call (909) 537-5040.
 Open Monday through Friday, call for hours.
-After hours support can be obtained by calling the main CAPS phone number and selecting the option to speak with a mental health professional.
+After-hours support can be obtained by calling the main CAPS phone number and selecting the option to speak with a mental health professional.

 Community Engagement